yym68686/uni-api/README.md

 In this way, request ai2 first, and if it fails, request ai1.

 - What is the behavior behind various scheduling algorithms?
-For example, fixed_priority, weighted_round_robin, lottery, random, round_robin?
+For example, fixed_priority, weighted_round_robin, lottery, random, round_robin, smart_round_robin?

-All scheduling algorithms need to be enabled by setting api_keys.(api).preferences.SCHEDULING_ALGORITHM in the configuration file to any of the values: fixed_priority, weighted_round_robin, lottery, random, round_robin.
+All scheduling algorithms need to be enabled by setting api_keys.(api).preferences.SCHEDULING_ALGORITHM in the configuration file to any of the values: fixed_priority, weighted_round_robin, lottery, random, round_robin, smart_round_robin.

 1. fixed_priority: Fixed priority scheduling.
 All requests are always executed by the channel of the model that first has a user request.
 In case of an error, it will switch to the next channel.
 This is the default scheduling algorithm.